Truck mix Truck Tralier Truck Truck Truck JCB

 • The tension reinforcement or longitudinal reinforcement bars for the uniform beam and haunched beam remain the same.

-• The compression reinforcement may be modified with the bent of the required angle for the haunched beam.
+• The compression reinforcement may be modified with the bend of the required angle for the haunched beam.

 1. Additional Reinforcement Bars: